Ochiengsteven/hello-backend/README.md

 <br>
-Hello Rails Backend app is a test project on implementing a Ruby on Rails back-end to serve an API for a separate React front-end.
-Here is the repository for the front-end: `https://github.com/Ochiengsteven/hello-rails-react-frontend`<br>
+Hello Rails Backend app is a test project on implementing a Ruby on Rails back-end to serve an API for a separate React front-end. <br>

+- ### Here is the repository for the front-end: [Link](https://github.com/Ochiengsteven/hello-rails-react-frontend)

 ## 🛠 Built With <a name="built-with"></a>
 <br>